 The “Say, where did I see this guy?” opening line, such a common reaction to an actor we can’t place, immediately establishes the narrator’s perspective as your garden-variety movie fan.
 After Strummer recites some of Clift’s most famous films, he introduces us to the chorus, which consists of the trite phrases you hear when people talk about their movie stars and chat about the latest news from the gossip rags:

 And everybody say, “Is he all right?”

 And everybody say, “He sure look funny”

 That’s Montgomery Clift, honey!

-In this first round of the chorus, “everybody” is wondering if Clift is a regular Joe, what’s he’s like in “real life,” and expressing a vague sense of unease about his appearance.
+In this first round of the chorus, “everybody” is wondering if Clift is a regular Joe and what he’s like in “real life,” expressing a vague sense of unease about his appearance.
 Those same lines will take on significantly different meanings at various points in the song, and the few variations to those lines will have added impact.

 Skipping past Monty’s mother-dominated childhood, Strummer picks up Clift’s life narrative right around the time he starred with Olivia de Havilland in The Heiress in 1949, when he was arrested for soliciting homosexuals in Times Square.
 The news was hushed up by studio publicity departments working overtime, but certainly must have started the rumor mill flying: